SanketRt/gross-coder/README.md

 # Gross Coder: Your Multi-Language Code Generator

-Welcome to **Gross Coder** – the ultimate tool that transforms your algorithmic ideas into beautifully crafted code across multiple programming languages.
+Welcome to **Gross Coder** – the ultimate tool that transforms your task ideas into beautifully crafted code across multiple programming languages.
 Whether you're brainstorming a new feature or automating routine tasks, Gross Coder is designed to elevate your coding experience.

 ## Features